ms-iot/remote-wiring/README.md

 - RemoteWiring (interface)
 - Firmata (protocol)
-- ArduinoStream (transport)
+- Serial (transport)

-For example, the Firmata layer translates the requests of the RemoteWiring layer into the Firmata protocol and then passes them on to the ArduinoStream layer for transport to the Arduino (and vise-versa).
-The Firmata layer has no knowledge of what the ArduinoStream implementation looks like, or what method of transport is actually being used.
+For example, the Firmata layer translates the requests of the RemoteWiring layer into the Firmata protocol and then passes them on to the Serial layer for transport to the Arduino (and vise-versa).
+The Firmata layer has no knowledge of what the Serial implementation looks like, or what method of transport is actually being used.
 However, the Firmata layer absolutely depends on this layer in order to work.
 In sharp contrast, the Firmata layer is not aware of the RemoteWiring layer's existence, and therefore could be interacted with directly.

 ###RemoteWiring
 The main interface class of the RemoteWiring layer is RemoteDevice, and it is the main API entry point that should be used in most cases.
 It offers an interface that is nearly identical to what you will find in the Arduino Wiring API, and should therefore be familiar if you have written Arduino sketches yourself.
 However, It is safe to say that all calls through this layer are directed to the Firmata layer below it, so it is only necessary to bypass or extend this layer when very advanced behaviors are desired for a project!

 ###Firmata
-The implementation of Firmata is taken directly from the [Firmata repository](https://github.com/firmata/arduino), with absolute minimal changes (i.e. removing arduino/hardware dependencies), and is wrapped by a transparent [Windows Runtime Component](https://msdn.microsoft.com/en-us/library/hh441572.aspx) library class.
+The implementation of Firmata is taken directly from the [Firmata repository](https://github.com/firmata/arduino), with absolute minimal changes (i.e. removing arduino/hardware dependencies), and is wrapped by a transparent [Windows Runtime Component](https://msdn.microsoft.com/en-us/library/hh441572.aspx) library class named UapFirmata.
 The wrapper does not change or add functionality, it only provides parameter smoothing (i.e. `char *` -> `String`) and paradigm translation (i.e. `callbacks` -> `events`).
 This layer is completely independent from the RemoteWiring layer above it, so it can be used as a fully-functional Firmata implementation!

-###ArduinoStream
+###Serial
-ArduinoStream is the transport layer, which provides the physical communication between applications and the Arduino device.
+Serial is the transport layer, which provides the physical communication between applications and the Arduino device.
 IStream is the interface which defines the requirements of a communication stream between the Arduino and the application itself.
 Currently, this is implemented in the default library with the `BluetoothSerial` class as well as `USBSerial` for wired connections on Windows 10.
 There are five functions which need to be implemented should you choose to extend the capabilities of the library with other communication methods.
 These functions MUST be guaranteed to be synchronous operations in order to be consumed by the Firmata layer.

 - `begin(int, char)` -> `void` -- initializes the stream
 - `end(void)` -> `void` -- finalizes the stream